James Fount Tillman

-J. Fount Tillman (1854 - March 1899) was an American politician who was the eighth Register of the Treasury, serving during the second term of President Grover Cleveland.
-As Register of the Treasury, Tillman's signature appeared on US currency issued between July 1, 1893, and December 2, 1897.
+James Fount Tillman (1853 - March 10, 1899) was an American politician who was the eighth Register of the Treasury, serving during the second term of President Grover Cleveland.
+As Register of the Treasury, Tillman's signature appeared on U.S. currency issued between July 1, 1893, and December 2, 1897.

+Tillman was born in 1853 in Lewisburg, Tennessee.
+His father, Alvis D. Tillman, died in 1855.
+Not having the resources for a college education, Tillman became a farmer.
+He married Alice Elizabeth Montgomery on July 3, 1876.
+The couple had four sons.

-Prior to working for the Treasury, Tillman served one term in the Tennessee State Legislature.
-He also served as the Secretary of the National Farmers' Alliance.
+Prior to working for the U.S. Treasury, Tillman served in the Tennessee House of Representatives representing Marshall County, Tennessee.
+He served a partial term from December 1877 to January 1879 after William Norris Cowden resigned to become clerk of the Tennessee Supreme Court.
+Tillman was subsequently elected in 1882, serving again from January 1883 to January 1885.
+He was an unsuccessful candidate for Tennessee State Treasurer and Tennessee State Comptroller.
+Tillman also served as the Secretary of the National Farmers' Alliance.

 Tillman became the Register of the Treasury after working for the 1892 electoral campaign of Grover Cleveland.
-After retiring from public service, Tillman entered private business and conducted dealings in New York City and Washington, DC.
+After retiring from public service, Tillman entered private business and conducted dealings in New York City and Washington, D.C.

-Tillman inherited Palmetto Farm in Marshall County, Tennessee from his father-in-law, Thomas Montgomery, after the Civil War.
-He died at the age of 45 in Palmetto, Tennessee.
+Tillman inherited Palmetto Farm in Marshall County from his father-in-law, Thomas Montgomery, after the Civil War.
+He died on March 10, 1899, at the age of 45 in Palmetto, Tennessee.